Lockaa/LockaaFridgeToFork/README.md

 - 🧾 **Ingredient Tracker** – Easily add, edit, and delete items in your virtual fridge
 - 🍽️ **Recipe Generator** – Get smart recipe suggestions based on what you already have
 - 🧠 **AI-Ready Backend** – Designed to integrate with future AI-powered recommendations
 - 📱 **Responsive Design** – Mobile-friendly user interface using React
-- 🔐 **User Authentication** – Sign up, log in, and manage your ingredients securely
 - 🔎 **Dynamic Filtering** – Quickly find recipes by cuisine, dietary restrictions, and cooking time

 ---